-Policy Internship Opportunities with Senedd Research Interns based with Senedd Research will join one of our policy teams, depending on their subject knowledge and areas of interest.
-They will focus on providing information on policy issues of interest to Members of the Senedd and will be expected to contribute to all aspects of the diverse work of the team that they join.
-This will include producing at least one research briefing and also writing research articles on topical issues.
-They will be involved in the fast paced, day-to-day work of the Senedd by contributing to briefings for Senedd committees and helping to answer a range of enquiries from Members of the Senedd.
-They will see how academic research is used in parliamentary business and have the opportunity to work with a variety of stakeholders including NGOs, academics, industry representatives and others.
-Interns will have the opportunity to get first-hand experience of a political environment.
-Engaging directly with Members of the Senedd they will develop a good knowledge of policy-making, law-making and scrutiny processes, and with that, an understanding of political sensitivity.
-They will participate in a programme of induction about the work of the Senedd, including attending First Minister's Questions.
-They will engage in an integrated way with other services including Senedd lawyers, clerking teams, translation services and communications to maximum the impact of their project.
+You will join one of our research policy teams, depending on your subject knowledge and areas of interest.
+You will provide information on policy issues of interest to Members of the Senedd and will contribute to all of the diverse work of the team you join.
+This will include producing at least one research briefing and writing research articles on topical issues.
+You will be involved in the fast paced, day-to-day work of the Senedd by contributing to briefings for Senedd committees and helping to answer research enquiries from Members of the Senedd.
+You will see how academic research is used in parliamentary business and have the opportunity to work with a variety of stakeholders including NGOs, academics, industry representatives and others.

+You will participate in a programme of induction about the work of the Senedd, including attending First Minister's Questions.
+You will engage with other services including Senedd lawyers, clerking teams, translation services and communications to maximum the impact of their project.

 For many interns, their Senedd Research experience has been the start of a new career in policy and parliamentary research.